 Policy 1306 - Records Retention and Disposition

 The University is required by Louisiana State Statute (L.A.
 R.S.
 44-410) to have a Records Management Program to ensure that vital records are identified and maintained.
 The Office of the Secretary of State, Division of Archives has established policies and practices to assist State agencies in establishing and maintaining their Records Management Programs (LAC 4:XVII, Chapters 1-15).
 Having an active Records Management Program is important in preserving the history and culture of Louisiana Tech University.
 The purpose of this policy is to establish a systematic process that will effectively maintain a University records management program, applicable to both electronic and hardcopy formats.

-All records created by University officers or employees in the course of their duties on behalf of the University are retained for as long as they are required to meet the legal, administrative and operational requirements of the University, after which time they are either destroyed or transferred to the University Archives.
-The final disposition (either destruction or transfer to the Archives) of records is carried out according to approved records schedules.This includes hard copy as well as email.
-See below for information specific to electronic mail.
+All records created by University officers or employees in the course of their duties on behalf of Louisiana Tech University are retained for as long as they are required to meet the legal, administrative and operational requirements of the University, after which time they are either destroyed or transferred to the University Archives.
+The final disposition (either destruction or transfer to the Archives) of records is carried out according to approved records schedules and University policies.
+See below for further requirements relating to litigation holds and electronic mail.

-The Records Retention Officer is Peggy Carter.
-Her contact information is email@example.com, and her phone number is 257-2935.
+The Records Retention Officer is Peggy Carter; her contact information is email@example.com, and her phone number is 257-2935.
 The Litigation Hold Officer is Carrie Flournoy; her contact information is firstname.lastname@example.org, and her telephone number is 257-3785.

 Records Retention Schedule